infor-design/enterprise/components/utils/utils-api.md

 -   `newSubStr` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The String that is spliced in.

 Returns **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** A new string with the spliced substring.

+## removeDuplicates

+Takes a string with possible duplicate characters and returns a string containing ALL unique characters.
+Useful for construction of REGEX objects with characters from an input field, etc.

+**Parameters**

+-   `str`

 ## extend